Travinkel/belsign-photo-doc/docs/project/pre-game-background.md

 - It transforms `DTO`s into GUI-bound objects and vice versa.
 - It exposes **commands** (like `submitImage()`, `generateReport()`) which internally call Application Services.

-> Example: OrderViewModel holds data for order ID, customer name, image list, and approval state.
+> Example: OrderViewModel holds data for orderAggregate ID, customer name, image list, and approval state.
 It communicates with ImageUploadService without accessing domain logic directly.
 >

 ---